Never-ending catastrophe for Yazidi children | DW | 03.08.2020

 In early August 2014, IS fighters attacked the Yazidis, a heterodox ethnoreligious group of Kurdish heritage and language.
 Nearly 10,000 people — mainly men and boys over 12 — were murdered.
 More than 70 mass graves have been discovered in the region.
 About 7,000 Yazidi women and children were abducted, sold as slaves, abused and raped.

-"So far we were focused on adults rather than youths," says Jan Ilhan Kizilhan, co-author of the study published this week "We were overwhelmed by the pictures of slavery, rape, mass executions and so the plight of the children was more or less ignored."
+"So far we were focused on adults rather than youths," says psychiatrist Jan Ilhan Kizilhan.
+"We were overwhelmed by the pictures of slavery, rape, mass executions and so the plight of the children was more or less ignored."

 Kizilhan is a psychiatrist and heads a center for intercultural psychosomatics in southern Germany.
 He has interviewed thousands of IS victims, and works with psychotherapists in northern Iraq "because there are simply not enough qualified psychologists, psychiatrists, social workers and doctors to cope with the huge number of traumatized adults and children," says Kizilhan.